-Review of police probe into death in 1997
+Review of police probe into 1997 death

 His family believe that injuries on his body showed that he was murdered, and have criticised how police handled the case in the past.

-In a letter to his parents, James Wolffe QC said the prosecutor would be from Crown Office Criminal Allegations Against the Police Division.
+James Wolffe QC has told his parents that the prosecutor will be from the Crown Office Criminal Allegations Against the Police Division.

 Police Scotland has previously apologised for how the former Northern Constabulary handled the case.